-Is GPS Tracking Legal In Pennsylvania
+Is GPS Car Tracking Illegal In Pennsylvania – Essential Legal Insights

 One of the most frequently asked questions our security experts receive is if it is illegal to put a GPS tracker on someone’s car in Pennsylvania, and the answer: yes and no. For example, if you purchase a GPS tracker and place it inside a vehicle that is not yours then yes that is a misdemeanor in the great state of Pennsylvania.
-However, there are many shades of grey when it comes to placing a GPS tracker on someone’s vehicles in Pennsylvania.
+However, there are many shades of grey when it comes to placing a GPS tracker on someone’s vehicle in Pennsylvania.
 Here are some examples:

 - You can place a GPS tracking device inside or outside of a vehicle you own.

 - Businesses can put GPS trackers on any company vehicle in Pennsylvania.
 However, if the employee owns that vehicle then the employer must get consent from the employee.

 - It is legal to put a GPS tracker on a vehicle you do not own as long as you a) place the tracker on the outside of a car, and b) equip the GPS tracker under the car on public property.

 - You can not place a GPS tracking system inside a vehicle you do not own.

 - You can not place a GPS tracker under a car you do not own if that vehicle is parked on private property.